gribanskij/OpenTracker/README.md

 ## What is it not?

 *   A UI/Material Design sample.
 The interface of the app is deliberately kept simple to focus on architecture.
 *   A real production app with network access, user authentication, etc.

 ## Who is it for?

-*   Intermediate developers and beginners looking for a sample app with location feaches.
+*   Intermediate developers and beginners looking for a sample app with location feache.
-*   Advanced developers looking for quick reference.
+*   Advanced developers looking for ready to use solution for business.

 ## Opening a sample in Android Studio